 What is the Tin Can API?

 In order to truly understand the Tin Can API, we need to first understand what is an API (The nerds and geeks can skip to the next paragraph!).
 An API (Application Programming Interface) is a set of functions and procedures that allows two different pieces of software (or applications or even gadgets) to “speak” as well as exchange information (data) with each other.
-The API allows this communication even if the applications were developed independent to each other, by different people or for different devices.
+The API allows this communication even if the applications were developed independent of each other, by different people or for different devices.

 The Tin Can API is one such set of functions and procedures that allows for capturing data in a standard format about a learner’s activities from many different platforms.
 These platforms could be anything from a Learning Management System, websites, blogs, eBooks, YouTube videos, online libraries and so on.
 Any system or device that is Tin Can compliant can record and store data about these activities and store it in a Learning Record Store in a standard format.